JayMehta-98/Final-Project/README.md

 ## Milestone 2
 After preparing the dataset, the major issue I faced was getting the columns of count matrix and rows of column data to match.
 I had to get rid of the index columns in both the datasets for the vignette to work and to load the data in DESeq 2.
 I had to modify the vignette to load the data and make it compliant to DESeq2.

+You can find the prepared data sets over here - https://github.com/JayMehta-98/Final-Project/tree/master/Matrix%20and%20coldata

 ### To load the dataset on R Studio

 ```